A Rollicking Docket

 I recall when I was a kid in Brookline, Massachusetts, doing a skit in elementary school where

-I was imitating Dave Maynard, who is a local television personality, who had
+I was imitating Dave Maynard, who is a local television personality, who had like a local variety show and had a Boston accent.
+And I was doing his Boston accent.

-And I talked about people coming in from Hyde Park.
+And I talked about people coming in from Hyde Park. and I really laid it on thick.

-And my mom took me aside afterward and just said, don't ever do that.
+And my mom took me aside afterward and just said, Don't ever do that.

-I was traumatized like a Michael Eaton fruit.
+That's probably why I don't, I was traumatized like a Michael eaten fruit.
+I had abdominal pain.

 I had diarrhea of shame.

 I had a diarrhea of shame because my mom was like, that is not our accent.
+That is an accent of working class

 Irish American people specifically.